projectacrn/acrn-hypervisor/tools/acrn-crashlog/README.rst

 specific information for debug purpose.
 These information would be saved as logs, and the log path would be delivered to telemetrics-client as a record if the telemetrics-client existed on the system.
-For more detail on arcnprobe, please refer :ref:`acrnprobe_doc`.
+For more detail on acrnprobe, please refer :ref:`acrnprobe_doc`.

 usercrash
 =========